Malaysia Establishes National AI Office to Drive Regional Leadership in Artificial Intelligence

 The new agency will focus on seven key deliverables in its first year, including the creation of a code of ethics for AI, a comprehensive regulatory framework, and a five-year AI technology action plan that extends to 2030.
 These initiatives aim to bolster Malaysia’s AI capabilities while ensuring ethical and sustainable development.

-As part of its AI strategy, Malaysia announced partnerships with six major tech companies, including Amazon, Google, and Microsoft.
+As part of its AI strategy, Malaysia announced partnerships with six major tech companies.
+Which includes Amazon, Google, and Microsoft.
 These companies have collectively committed billions of dollars to data center, cloud, and AI projects in the country over the past year.

 These investments highlight Malaysia’s appeal as a destination for global tech firms seeking to build critical infrastructure to meet the rising demand for AI and cloud services across Southeast Asia.